nygenome/lancet/SeqLib-1.1.1/README.md

 Some differences:
 * SeqLib has ~2-4x faster read/write speed over BamTools and SeqAn, and lower memory footprint.
 * SeqLib has support for CRAM file
-* SeqLib provides in memory access to BWA-MEM, BLAT, a chromosome aware interval tree and range operations, and to read correction and sequence assembly with Fermi.
-BamTools has more support currently for network access.
+* SeqLib provides in memory access to BWA-MEM, BLAT, chromosome aware interval tree, read correction, and sequence assembly with Fermi.
-* SeqAn provide a substantial amount of additional capabilites not in SeqLib, including graph operations and a more expanded suite of multi-sequence alignments.
+* SeqAn provide a substantial amount of additional capabilites not in SeqLib, including graph operations and an expanded suite of multi-sequence alignments.
+* SeqAn embeds multi-threading into some functionality like BAM IO to improve wall times.

-For your particular application, our hope is that SeqLib will provide a comprehensive and powerful envrionment to develop bioinformatics tools.
+For your particular application, our hope is that SeqLib will provide a comprehensive and powerful envrionment to develop bioinformatics tools, or to be used in conjuction with the capablities in SeqAn and BamTools.
 Feature requests and comments are welcomed.

 Command Line Usage
 ------------------